Lifestreaming: Lifecasting

 Lifecasting is a continual live streaming of events in a person's life through digital media.
 Typically, lifecasting is transmitted through the medium of the Internet and can involve wearable technology.
 Lifecasting reverses the concept of surveillance, giving rise to sousveillance through portability, personal experience capture, daily routines and interactive communication with viewers.

 Originally being called "lifelogging" or "lifestreaming," during the summer of 2007, Justin Kan's term lifecasting escalated into general usage and became the accepted label of the movement.
 Other labels for lifecasting and related have occasionally surfaced, including cyborglog, glog, lifeblog, lifeglob, livecasting and wearcam.

-Life casting today looks a little different from the continuous stream first imagined by Mann.
-It has taken new forms today, such as Instagram and Snapchat, as it is the ways that modern life casters share their life experiences within the world of their social networks.
+Lifecasting today looks a little different from the continuous stream first imagined by Mann.
+It has taken new forms today, such as Instagram and Snapchat, as it is the ways that modern lifecasters share their life experiences within the world of their social networks.
 Although it isn't a continuous stream, the motivations of "life sharing" remains the same.